swiftlang/swift-evolution/proposals/nnnn-safe-shared-contiguous-storage.md

 ## Introduction

 We introduce `Span<T>`, an abstraction for container-agnostic access to contiguous memory.
-It will expand the expressivity of performant Swift code without comprimising on the memory safety properties we rely on: temporal safety, spatial safety, definite initialization and type safety.
+It will expand the expressivity of performant Swift code without compromising on the memory safety properties we rely on: temporal safety, spatial safety, definite initialization and type safety.

 In the C family of programming languages, memory can be shared with any function by using a pointer and (ideally) a length.
 This allows contiguous memory to be shared with a function that doesn't know the layout of a container being used by the caller.
 A heap-allocated array, contiguously-stored named fields or even a single stack-allocated instance can all be accessed through a C pointer.
 We aim to create a similar idiom in Swift, without compromising Swift's memory safety.

-This proposal is related to two other features being proposed along with it: [Nonescapable types](https://github.com/apple/swift-evolution/pull/2304) (`~Escapable`) and [Compile-time Lifetime Dependency Annotations](https://github.com/swiftlang/swift-evolution/pull/2305), as well as related to the [BufferView roadmap](https://forums.swift.org/t/66211) forum thread.
+This proposal is related to two other features being proposed along with it: [Nonescapable types](https://github.com/swiftlang/swift-evolution/pull/2304) (`~Escapable`) and [Compile-time Lifetime Dependency Annotations](https://github.com/swiftlang/swift-evolution/pull/2305), as well as related to the [BufferView roadmap](https://forums.swift.org/t/66211) forum thread.
 This proposal is also related to the following proposals:
 - [SE-0426] BitwiseCopyable
 - [SE-0427] Noncopyable generics
 - [SE-0377] `borrowing` and `consuming` parameter ownership modifiers